 Saturday, April 1 – Thursday, June 15

 This spring, we celebrate this ephemeral season in our gallery with photographs of warblers taken by Milwaukee area photographers.
 These colorful pictures have been captured by birders who spend spring patiently listening, looking, recording data – and at the perfect moment – clicking the shutter.
 Each species of bird pictured in the show has been seen at Schlitz Audubon.
+Photographs are for sale for $30 apiece and can be picked up after the show closes on June 15.
+Stop by our front desk to reserve and purchase a warbler for your wall.

 Alongside the pictures are select poems about warblers, designed and printed by Chuck Stebelton at Woodland Pattern Book Center.